Your indispensable guide to Breastfeeding Nutrition (Part 3)

 Read MoreWhat is Kefir?

 Kefir is fermented milk which gives a yoghurt-drink type consistency and is a probiotic food.
-It’s usually made from cow’s, goats or sheep’s milk and typically contains high levels of Vitamin B12, calcium, magnesium, vitamin K2, biotin, folate – and probiotics.
+It’s usually made from cow’s, goats or sheep’s milk and typically contains Vitamin B12 (from the exposure to bacteria during processing), plus calcium, magnesium, vitamin K2, biotin, folate – and probiotics.
 It contains over 50 species of lactic acid bacteria and yeast.
-What are the benefits of kefir?
-One study …
+What are the benefits of …

 Read MoreWhy are fermented foods nutritious?